Duration:

 A substantial amount of training in our programmes happens at the MSc level.
 It is therefore expected that applicants to DPhil programmes already hold a taught masters or other advanced degree.
 For Social Data Science, applicants should examine the MSc Social Data Science courses and are advised to apply for the MSc if their current experience covers less than half of the content taught within the MSc Social Data Science programme.
 DPhil students will work with their supervisors and the course director to identify any further areas of specialised training that is needed for their theses and opportunities to meet these needs from across the University.
 DPhil students will usually take the Foundation courses from the MSc Social Data Science unless they already have equivalent training.

 There are two deadlines for the MSc Programme.
-Applications submitted for both deadlines are given equal consideration, so please choose the deadline that works best for you.
+Applications submitted in each deadline are given equal consideration, so please choose the deadline that works best for you.
 Please ensure that you start the online application process as early as you can, to ensure plenty of time to complete your application.
 Only applications that are complete by the deadline can be considered by the admissions team.
 All applications must be made through the University of Oxford Graduate Admissions site.

 You can read more about the English language requirements for graduate study applications in the graduate application guide.
 This course requires proficiency in English at the University’s higher level.
 If you already have English language test scores at the required level achieved within two years of the start of the course to which you are applying, please include them in your application.
 However, you are not required to provide test scores when you submit your application.